 For the rat developmental studies, the maternal NOAEL was 3 mg/kg bw per day based on decreased body weight gain and food consumption, mortality and clinical signs, and the relevant developmental NOAEL was 10 mg/kg bw per day based on decreased fetal weight and retarded ossification/skeletal variations at 40 mg/kg bw per day.
 For the rabbit developmental studies, the maternal NOAEL was 20 mg/kg bw per day based on reduced food consumption and body weight loss and the relevant developmental NOAEL was 20 mg/kg bw per day based on increased number of post-implantation resorptions.
-Based on the increased incidences of microphthalmia in the rat studies by inhalation, the classification Reproductive toxicant category 2 H361d Suspected of damaging the unborn child6 was proposed by the majority of the experts, excluding the RMS (see experts' consultation 2.76 in EFSA, 2018b).
+Based on the increased incidences of microphthalmia in the rat studies by inhalation, the classification Reproductive toxicant category 2 H361d Suspected of damaging the unborn child6 was proposed by the majority of the experts, excluding the RMS (see experts' consultation 2.76 in EFSA, 2018c).

 Since beta-cyfluthrin is proposed to be classified as toxic for reproduction category 2, in accordance with the provisions of Regulation (EC) No 1272/2008, and no toxic effects have been observed on the endocrine organs in the available data, the conditions of the interim provisions of Annex II, Point 3.6.5 of Regulation (EC) No 1107/2009 concerning human health for the consideration of endocrine-disrupting properties would not be met.
-From the scientific point of view, on the basis of the available data and current knowledge (OECD Conceptual Framework, as analysed in the EFSA Scientific Opinion on the hazard assessment of endocrine disruptors; EFSA Scientific Committee, 2013), it is concluded that beta-cyfluthrin is unlikely to have endocrine disrupting properties.
+From the scientific point of view, on the basis of the available data and current knowledge (OECD Conceptual Framework, as analysed in the EFSA Scientific Opinion on the hazard assessment of endocrine disruptors; EFSA Scientific Committee, 2013), it is concluded that beta-cyfluthrin is unlikely to have endocrine-disrupting properties.

-In neurotoxicity studies, a NOAEL of 2 mg/kg bw was identified in rats based on clinical signs, after acute or repeated exposure.
-In a developmental neurotoxicity study with beta-cyfluthrin in rats, the maternal and offspring NOAEL was 11 mg/kg bw per day based on lower body weight gain in dams and offspring, together with clinical signs in the offspring.
-On the basis of the available data, beta-cyfluthrin is considered unlikely to have immunotoxic properties.
+In neurotoxicity studies, an NOAEL of 2 mg/kg bw was identified in rats based on clinical signs, after acute or repeated exposure.
+In a developmental neurotoxicity study with beta-cyfluthrin in rats, the maternal and offspring NOAEL was 11 mg/kg bw per day based on lower body weight gain in